aniketDash7/CMSN_experiments-/README.md

-# CMSN Cloud Removal Project Report
+# Cloud Removal With CMSN

 This report documents the implementation and experimentation of the CMSN (Coarse-to-refined multi-temporal synchronous cloud removal network) model as described in the referenced paper.
 The primary goal is to reconstruct cloud-free remote sensing images from multi-temporal, cloud-contaminated Landsat imagery using frequency and spatial domain learning.